evolution-linux/evolution-docs/src/config/kernel.md

 ## Changing the default initramfs generator

-By default, Void Linux uses [dracut](https://man.voidlinux.org/dracut.8) to prepare initramfs images for installed kernels.
+By default, EvolutionOS uses [dracut](https://man.voidlinux.org/dracut.8) to prepare initramfs images for installed kernels.
 Alternatives such as [mkinitcpio](https://man.voidlinux.org/mkinitcpio.8) are available.
 Each initramfs generator registers an [XBPS